 The future direction of Chinese production will be a significant factor in determining where graphite prices go.
 Traditionally, Shandong Province was the center of graphite mining in China but its production is declining due to the depletion of ore reserves and stricter enforcement of environmental regulations.
 As Shandong was the main source of large and extra large flake graphite, production of these grades is also declining.
 Mining has transitioned to Heilongjiang Province and it is now the major producer.
 There are two main producing areas in Heilongjiang, Jixi/Mashan and Luobei, both of which produce mainly small flake.

 The Jixi/Mashan region is the largest and is operating near full capacity.
-There do not appear to be any new mines planned or under construction.
-A new government owned mine was built in Luobei to serve the LiB market and is only operating at 30 per cent capacity.
-Also a large, new small flake mine has come on stream in Africa although it is struggling and its fate has yet to be determined.
-For this reason, it is unlikely small flake prices will increase in the short term until the significant growth in EVs/LiBs consumes this excess capacity.
+While there do not appear to be any new mines planned or under construction, a large mine that was built in Luobei to serve the LiB market is only operating at 30 per cent capacity.
+Also a large, new small flake mine came on stream in Africa and for these reasons graphite prices have not responded to growing EV/battery demand.
+The African mine has essentially closed due to ongoing technical and financial challenges and the replacement of this production may use up much of the excess capacity in China.
+As a result, there is some cause for optimism with respect to future price increases.

 The market for large and XL flake graphite is much more robust, in part because of declining Shandong production but also because expandable graphite is the fastest growing market along with LiBs.

 Annual Chinese demand for expandable graphite is approximately 70,000 tonnes.
 China only produces 25,000tpa of +50 mesh flake and the balance is made up of less desirable +80 mesh flake.
 The demand for expandable graphite with very high expansion rates is growing even more rapidly and this requires +32 mesh flake graphite.
 There is currently a shortage of both +50 mesh and +32 mesh material in China as there is in the rest of Asia as well as Europe.
+The market would be larger if the supply was available.
 China has now started to import +50 mesh concentrates from Madagascar.

 In the short to medium term the graphite opportunity is clearly in the large/XL flake markets which are high price and high margin with supply shortages.
 Longer term, new western sources of small flake production will be required to meet the expected growth in the EV/LiB markets and provide security of supply.